Tim Bivins has served in the Illinois State Senate since March 2008.

 He is also a member of the Criminal Law, Human Services, Insurance, Government

 He serves on the Joint Committee on Government Reform, which is working to restore integrity to state government.
 He is also Chairman of the Legislative Ethics Commission.

 He is a member of the board for the Legislative Information System, the legislative support service agency responsible for providing the computer services and technical guidance required by the General Assembly and its committees, commissions and agencies.

 Tim served 20 years as Lee County Sheriff – the longest-serving sheriff in the county’s history.
 He served on security details for President Ronald Reagan, Vice President George H. Bush, Vice President Dan Quayle, House Speaker J. Dennis Hastert, Governor Jim Edgar, Governor Jim Thompson, Governor George Ryan, and United States Senator Peter Fitzgerald.
 During his tenure as Sheriff, Tim served as President of the Illinois Sheriffs’ Association.
 Speaker Hastert named him to the Department of Justice Medal of Valor Review Board, an advisory group to President George Bush.
 Tim also served on the Illinois Juvenile Justice Commission, having been appointed by then-Governor Jim Edgar.

 Tim and his wife, Terri, live in Dixon and have a daughter and a son.
 Their daughter, Lindsey, is a second-grade teacher who lives in Macon, Georgia, with her husband, Billy, and their two sons and daughter.
-Their son, Ryan, is a Captain in the Army Reserve and a city police officer who lives in Dixon with his wife, Jordan, and their two sons and two daughters.
+Their son, Ryan, is a city police officer who lives in Dixon with his wife, Jordan, and their two sons and two daughters.

 Tim is an avid volleyball player and a former coach at the high school level for 12 years.